Why Work Here

 "Most importantly, perhaps, is the respect [working at the Writing Center] gave me for the writing process, how it's different for different people and how I can learn to work with those whose way of thinking is vastly different than my own."

---- Maggie Pavlick, Account Executive, Dick Jones Communications (Undergraduate Writing Consultant/Graduate Business Writing
+--- Maggie Pavlick, Senior Communications Specialist, Swanson School of Engineering - University of Pittsburgh (Undergraduate Writing Consultant/Graduate Business Writing Consultant, 2012-2013).

 "[Working at the Writing Center] improved my communication and interpersonal skills and made me a more effective instructor by helping me understand feedback and rubrics from the student perspective."